mitsuba-renderer/drjit/docs/unused/nested.rst

         vmulps      xmm0, xmm0, xmm1
         ret

-Here, Enoki has organized the 3D vectors as :ref:`4D arrays that "waste" the last component <3d-arrays>`, allowing for more compact sequence of SSE4.2 instructions with fewer shuffles.
+Here, Dr.Jit has organized the 3D vectors as :ref:`4D arrays that "waste" the last component <3d-arrays>`, allowing for more compact sequence of SSE4.2 instructions with fewer shuffles.
 This is better but still not ideal: of the 12 instructions (a reduction by 50% compared to the previous example), 3 are